onsip/sipjs.com/content/api/0.5.0/incomingMessage.md

 ### `toString()`

-Returns the data of the message
+Returns the data of the message.

 #### Returns